-Awuzie missed Cowboys’ mini-camp to receive his college diploma
+Awuzie missed Cowboys’ minicamp to receive his college diploma

-FRISCO –Dallas Cowboys cornerback Chidobe Awuzie missed the first day of rookie mini-camp on Friday.
+Dallas Cowboys cornerback Chidobe Awuzie missed the first day of rookie mini-camp on Friday.
 But he had a very plausible reason why.

 Awuzie was marching across the stage and receiving his diploma from the University of Colorado.